 How we started our family restaurant.

-Tony was born in Northern Spain, went to Geneva to train as a chef, and then came on to the UK where he had an uncle in Bournemouth.
-Arriving in 1968, he got married a year later and they have three daughters.
+Tony was born in Galicia Northern Spain, went to Geneva to train as a chef, before arriving to the UK in 1968.

 A block of flats may seem an unlikely place for a successful restaurant today, but of course many such blocks were built with this facility.
 Starting as a members club, and going through many stages, Oslo Court is one of the few remaining today.
 The block was designed by the architect Robert Atkinson in 1937-38 (he also designed Stockleigh Hall and Regency Lodge).
 There are 125 one bedroom flats on this narrow site between Culworth and Charlbert Streets and balconies have views over the Park.
 It is not known why Oslo Court has this name.
 It is rumoured that Norwegians stationed in St John’s Wood during the war used to live and drink there.